akhilb1644/akhilb1644/README.md

 --->
 <p>-------------------------------------------------------------------------------------------------------------------------------------------------------</p>

-<p> Below is the number of people who have visited my profile from January 31, 2023. </p>
+<p> Below is the number of views my profile has from January 31, 2023. </p>

 ![Visitor Count](https://profile-counter.glitch.me/{akhilmanhattan}/count.svg)